jasonleakey/1click-unarchiver-linux/README.md

 ## Installation

-Go to [Release Page](https://github.com/jasonleakey/1click-unarchiver-linux/releases), download and double-click to install the deb file.
+Download [the latest release](https://github.com/jasonleakey/1click-unarchiver-linux/releases/download/0.1/unarchiver-0.1.deb) and double-click to install the deb file.

+After you installed the package, right click any 'zip/tar' file and change the 'Open With' to **Unarchiver**.

+It will automatically extract the file to the same folder and present it to you.